About Above the Pages

 What does an editor do for an author?

 For every word an author has carefully written, an editor meticulously considers it by reading through the entire manuscript and correcting any spelling, grammar, capitalization, or punctuation errors.
 Editors weigh if each sentence and paragraph is in the best location.
-Your editor will also let you know if something is illogical or if it would be beneficial for you to add additional content.
+Your editor will also let you know if something is illogical or if it would benefit you to add additional content.

 What should an author expect when hiring an editor?